Stay in Locally-Owned, Eco-Friendly Lodgings

 • Has the lodging kept to a minimum its negative impacts on the natural landscape and habitat where it was built?

-The most significant way that this can be done is by refraining from imposing sprawling structures and facilities, bright night lights, manicured lawns and ornamental vegetation and hardscapes that disturb, disrupt or remove the indigenous plant and animal ecology.
+The most significant way that the above can be accomplished is by refraining from imposing sprawling structures and facilities, bright night lights, manicured lawns and ornamental vegetation and hardscapes that disturb, disrupt or remove the indigenous plant and animal ecology.

 • Is there adequate access to environmentally sustainable food options – for instance, locally-sourced, Organic, whole plant food, and food that is sourced and served with minimum to no packaging, or even Organic produce grown onsite?